PortSwigger/KollaboratorModuleBuilder/README.md

 - Write a python script to parse the smtp interction and extract the OTP from SMTP interaction
 - Print into console in format    `__extracted__OTP` where `OTP` is the OTP extracted from SMTP interaction
 - Now, whenever request is passed through Burp with  `__extracted__` in request body, it will be intercepted by the extension and then extension will wait till timeout foe the SMTP interaction.
 If extension received interaction, then OTP will be extracted and replaced in request body wherever `__extracted__` is present.

+## Known Issue

+http2 request causes some issued with `Modify Requests` function.
+Hence, it should be used with HTTP/1.1 requests only.

 ## Contribution